sashahafner/silageVOC-EF-2020/ReadMe.md

 Silage VOC production is based on the extensive compilation of VOC measurements presented in a review paper (Hafner et al., 2013).
 Fractional loss of VOC (2) is calculated by chemical group using the mass transfer model described by Hafner et al. (2012).
 The inputs for the mass transfer model are average values that are assumed to be constant for dairy and beef cattle for all US locations.

-VOC "speciation", the separation of calculated total VOC emission into specific organic compounds for use as inputs in air quality (atmospheric reaction-transport) models, is determined as the product of VOC production (1) and the total fraction VOC loss for all three stages (2).
+Emission factors and emission estimates are for all organic compounds that are volatile and known to be present in silage VOC "speciation", the separation of calculated total VOC emission into specific organic compounds for use as inputs in air quality (atmospheric reaction-transport) models, is determined as the product of VOC production (1) and the total fractional VOC loss for all three stages, determined individually for each compound (2).
+As discussed in Hafner et al. (2013), the relative importance of individual compounds depends on their production as well as emission conditions.

 For more details on calculations, see Section 4.

+In all output files with compound-level results, compounds can be identified by name (e.g., "ethanol").
+Compounds names are generally the most commonly used, and in some cases differ from the names recommended by the International Union of Pure and Applied Chemistry (IUPAC).
+Therefore a CAS Registry Number is included for each compounds as well (e.g., 64-17-5 for ethanol) (see https://www.cas.org/support/documentation/chemical-substances/faqs for more information).

 # 3. Software used
 All calculations are carried out using the R software environment, which can be downloaded for free (https://www.r-project.org/).